Marysville Chess Club

 Avoid playing hope chess.
 Think!!

-February 2023 Chess Tip:
+Chess Tip: 11

-This month’s chess tip is from a book by IM John Donaldson titled ‘Essential Chess Endings For Advanced Players’.
+This chess tip is from a book by IM John Donaldson titled ‘Essential Chess Endings For Advanced Players’.

 Although the title says for advanced players, I think even a novice can appreciate this tip.
 Look at the position below (Kan-Sorokin, Leningrad 1933) What might you play as white here?
 Some would think that they need to trade pawns in an ending like this to make a draw and some may think that they need to trade Queens.
 IM John Donaldson’s book, page 4 reads: ” Knowing when to calculate and when to rely on chess principles is one of the hallmarks of the master.
 Here the average player would probably be surprised at what White should do.
 On the surface of it 44.Bxe8 looks strange-shouldn’t White be trying to trade pawns and not pieces when a pawn down?
 However the master realizes the combination of Queen and Knight work much more effectively than Queen and Bishop.
 The ending of Queen and four versus Queen and three is no picnic for the defender but he has real chances to save the game.
 The presence of the two minor pieces virtually guarantees White will lose.
 Knowing such things is often much more important than being able to calculate a large number of variations.”

-January 2023 Chess Tip:
+Chess Tip: 12

-This month’s chess tip comes from Jeremy Silman’s ‘The Complete Book of Chess Strategy’.
+This chess tip comes from Jeremy Silman’s ‘The Complete Book of Chess Strategy’.
 It is about development as seen on page five.

 Silman writes: